dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/auxiliary-OneDCodeDetails.md

 **Return Value**

-The check digit chars of the one-dimensional barcode in a byte array.
+A [Byte](https://developer.android.com/reference/java/lang/Byte){:target="_blank"} object representing the check digit characters of the 1D barcode.

 ### getStartPatternRange

-The position of the start pattern relative to the barcode location.
+Returns the position range of the start pattern relative to the barcode's location.

 ```java
 Range<Float> getStartPatternRange();